-Contact your state/territory independent energy regulator for questions about:
+You should contact your state/territory independent energy regulator for questions about:

 State/territory governments are responsible for government administered energy programs and rebate schemes that include:

-- solar power schemes and other renewable energy schemes
+- Solar power schemes and other renewable energy schemes

-- energy efficiency advice
+- Energy efficiency advice

-- state government energy efficiency programs and rebates.
+- State government energy efficiency programs and rebates.

 |Northern Territory||NT Department of Mines and Energy||www.nt.gov.au/industry/energy|

 |Victoria||VIC Department of Energy, Environment and Climate Action||www.energy.vic.gov.au|